 Wyoming: Privacy and low maintenance costs

 If you want maximum privacy and manageable expenses, an LLC in Wyoming is often praised for minimal disclosure requirements.
 By staying quiet on ownership details, Wyoming’s system helps smaller entities protect personal data.
-Wyoming also has no personal or corporate income tax, and the annual report license tax is $60 (sixty) minimum based on in-state assets.
+Wyoming also has no personal or corporate income tax, and the annual report license tax is $60 minimum based on in-state assets.

 Key features of its privacy benefits: